Janice Beard

 Janice Beard (also known as Janice Beard 45 WPM), is a 1999 film directed by Clare Kilner.
 It stars Eileen Walsh, Rhys Ifans and Patsy Kensit.
 It was nominated for an awards in 1999, 2000 and 2002.

+Plot

+Janice Beard is a Scottish woman who moves to London in hopes of making enough money to treat her mother's agoraphobia.
+She lands a job at Kendon Motors, which is working on a new automobile.
+The movie centers on her relationship with co-worker Sean who is actually an industrial saboteur intent on thwarting Kendon's new car.